SravyaKodati/Hands-on-ML/mnist/Approach.md

 ##

 I made it a point to log every step of the process, which might make the code appear a bit lengthy.
-However, I’ve learned it the hard way that logging each step is invaluable, especially when working with complex pipelines where debugging can be challenging.
+However, I’ve learned it the hard way that logging each step is invaluable, especially when working with complex pipelines where debugging can be pretty annoying.